■ United Nations High Commissioner for Refugees (UNHCR)

 UNHCR has several functions:

-- To provide material assistance: international solidarity—in the form of interstate cooperation and support, but also with the support of intergovernmental and nongovernmental organizations—is necessary so as to allow for a sharing of the financial and other burdens that refugees may represent for the host State.
+•To provide material assistance: international solidarity—in the form of interstate cooperation and support, but also with the support of intergovernmental and nongovernmental organizations (NGOs)—is necessary so as to allow for a sharing of the financial and other burdens that refugees may represent for the host State.
 Concretely, this support translates into assistance programs for refugees that are run by UNHCR.
 States contribute financially to these programs on a voluntary basis.

-- To provide “good offices” services to governments to help them solve problems resulting from population movements that are slightly outside UNHCR’s mandate and especially to provide assistance to groups outside its mandate (e.g., internally displaced persons), when requested to do so by the UN Secretary-General or the General Assembly.
+•To provide “good offices” services to governments to help them solve problems resulting from population movements that are slightly outside UNHCR’s mandate and specially to provide assistance to groups outside its mandate (e.g., internally displaced persons), when requested to do so by the UN Secretary-General or the UNGA.

 UNHCR’s mandate is based on:

-- the Statute of the Office of the United Nations High Commissioner for Refugees, adopted by the UN General Assembly on 14 December 1950 (Resolution 428 [V]), creating UNHCR;
+•the Statute of the Office of the United Nations High Commissioner for Refugees, adopted by the UNGA on 14 December 1950 (Resolution 428 [V]), creating UNHCR;

-- the 1951 Refugee Convention, which entered into force in 1954, currently has 145 Member States (as of April 2013), and establishes UNHCR’s mandate to monitor the implementation of the Convention (under Art.
+•the 1951 Refugee Convention, which entered into force in 1954, currently has 146 Member States (as of April 2023), and establishes UNHCR’s mandate to monitor the implementation of the Convention (under Art.
 35 of the Refugee Convention);

-- specific requests made by the UN General Assembly (Art.
-9 of UNHCR Statute) or by the Secretary-General (General Assembly Resolution 48/116 of 20 December 1993), on the basis of which UNHCR’s mandate may be extended on an ad hoc basis to help States face specific refugee problems.
+•specific requests made by the UNGA (Art.
+9 of UNHCR Statute) or by the Secretary-General (UNGA Resolution 48/116 of 20 December 1993), on the basis of which UNHCR’s mandate may be extended on an ad hoc basis to help States face specific refugee problems.

 The legal mechanisms at UNHCR’s disposal vary, depending on whether a given mission comes under the framework of its Statute, the Refugee Convention, or an ad hoc extension of its mandate.

 During the first years of its existence, UNHCR was not an operational agency.
 It did not carry out material relief actions directly for refugees—its contribution was limited to giving financial support to private organizations that carried out such tasks.
 Thus, its contribution to the protection of refugees focused on negotiating and obtaining legal guarantees to their benefit and facilitating administrative formalities.
-With the growth in the number of refugees, UNHCR turned into an operational agency that is now present in more than 110 countries.
+With the growth in the number of refugees, UNHCR turned into an operational agency that is now present in 137 countries.
+By mid-2022, the number of persons of concern to UNHCR had grown to 103 million, the highest number on record.

 UNHCR has a double mission: it is accountable to both States and individual refugees.

-It must ensure and coordinate States’ defense of the right of asylum and their financial burden-sharing aimed at alleviating the problems of refugees.
+It must ensure and coordinate States’ defence of the right of asylum and their financial burden-sharing aimed at alleviating the problems of refugees.

-Resolution 428 (V), adopted by the General Assembly on 14 December 1950, established UNHCR’s Statute and set forth the commitments undertaken by governments to cooperate with the organization on refugee issues.
+Resolution 428 (V), adopted by the UNGA on 14 December 1950, established UNHCR’s Statute and set forth the commitments undertaken by governments to cooperate with the organization on refugee issues.
 Governments are invited to:

 Article 8 of UNHCR’s Statute states that “the High Commissioner shall provide for the protection of refugees falling under the competence of his Office.”
-Originally, UNHCR’s mandate only extended to individuals who met the definition of a refugee contained in the Statute and repeated in the 1951 Refugee Convention (detailed under the entry on ▸ Refugees ).
-It was progressively expanded to include other persons (in particular, war refugees) by successive UN General Assembly resolutions.
-The organization’s mandate over internally displaced persons (IDPs) remains ad hoc, meaning that it is subject to a vote by the General Assembly, or at the request of the Secretary-General, and to the approval of States concerned.
+Originally, UNHCR’s mandate only extended to individuals who met the definition of a refugee contained in the Statute and repeated in the 1951 Refugee Convention (detailed under the entry on ➔ Refugees ).
+It was progressively expanded to include other persons (in particular, war refugees) by successive UNGA resolutions.
+The organization’s mandate over internally displaced persons (IDPs) remains ad hoc, meaning that it is subject to a vote by the UNGA, or at the request of the Secretary-General, and to the approval of States concerned.

 UNHCR can ensure the protection of refugees by: